Maryland’s Hogan lifts caps on dining, retail and religious establishments

 “The time is right,” Hogan said.

-Infection control experts have said that given the presence of contagious coronavirus variants in the D.C. region, officials should approach reopening slowly and cautiously.
+Infection-control experts have said that given the presence of contagious coronavirus variants in the D.C. region, officials should approach reopening slowly and cautiously.

 “The second we see numbers are heading in the wrong direction, we have to be ready to rescind,” Boris Lushniak, dean of the University of Maryland School of Public Health, said last month.